 When you have the seat outside, it’s 100 times easier to clean it.
 You have 360-degree access to the seat.
 I’d say even 3D since you can turn it upside down and everything.

-There’s no way you could do that in the car.
+There’s no way you could thoroughly deep clean car seats while they’re sitting in the car.

 Car seat rails are almost impossible to clean if you don’t take them out.
-And trust me, there’s so much dirt stick to them and they are often hard to clean just by wiping with the rag from inside the car.
+And trust me, there’s so much dirt stuck to them, and they are often hard to clean just by wiping with the rag from inside the car.

-Don’t want you to think that I meant on front seat removal only.
+I don’t want you to think that I meant front-seat removal only.
 The back seat is also very important to remove.

 Check the image below: